-Travel North - 57: Walk Upper Swaledale, Unwind in a Less Visible Corner of the Dales
+Travel North - 57: Unwind in a Less Visible Corner of the Dales - Upper Swaledale

 Start and finish at Muker

-A ruined farm, a waterfall, the infant River Swale that tumbles past Reeth and Richmond...
+A ruined farm, a waterfall, and an infant River Swale that seethes between its banks to Reeth and Richmond...

 You'll breathe in a different kind of fresh air as you pass a ruined farm with a history and an intriguing name.